aopolin-lv/RoboMP2/README.md

 pip install -r requirements.txt
 ```

-* If you can't install gym==2.21.0,which is necessary for this project,try the following two installation,then the gym will be installed successfully!
+* If you can't install gym==2.21.0,which is necessary for this project, try the following two installation, then the gym will be installed successfully!

   ```python
   pip install setuptools==65.5.0